DukeTresnor/controls_Projects/README.md

 # controls_Projects
-Just some personal code that implements theoretical controllers.
+Just some personal code that implements theoretical controllers. <br />
-Look to Show and Tell 1 4_23.pdf located in the base of this repository for more information.
+Look to Show and Tell 1 4_23.pdf located in the base of this repository for more information. <br />